FOX 46 helps new parents get back thousands after healthcare nightmare

 CHARLOTTE, N.C.
-(FOX 46 CHARLOTTE)- Parents say they were stunned when they received a hospital bill for thousands of dollars more than they expected, after giving birth to their new child.
+(FOX 46 CHARLOTTE) – Parents say they were stunned when they received a hospital bill for thousands of dollars more than they expected, after giving birth to their baby.

 Come to find out it was all because of a dispute between a healthcare provider and a medical company.
 FOX 46 stepped in and now those high bills have been adjusted to lower amounts.